TL;DR

 Effective cost per valid contact

 Apollo and Cleanlist have similar per-valid-email costs.
-But Cleanlist's 98% accuracy means near-zero bounces, protected sender reputation, and reps that trust every contact in their queue.
+But Cleanlist's 98% accuracy means near-zero bounces, a protected sender reputation, and reps who trust every contact in their queue.
+That trust changes behavior—reps who believe their data actually pick up the phone and send the email instead of "just double-checking" in LinkedIn first.

 Feature comparison

 Cleanlist doesn't try to be an outreach tool.
-It does one thing — data — and does it better than anyone.
+It does one thing—data—and does it better than any single-source provider we've tested.

 How Much Does Clearbit Cost in 2026?